hide-kawabata/EOPL-Etudes/X4S-Rust2/README.md

 # Current status
-- Checks syntax (LL(1) recursive descent parsing)
+- Checks syntax (LL(1) recursive descent parsing) (Note: LALRPOP is used just for implementing a lexer :-p)
 - Checks if references to undefined ids exist
 - Outputs a C program